cbrice72/LIBRA-App/README.md

 ## About Us

-**Christian Brice** ([email](mailto:brice.c.aa@m.titech.ac.jp)) is a doctoral student in mechanical engineering at the Tokyo Institute of Technology.
+**Christian Brice** ([email](mailto:brice.c.aa@m.titech.ac.jp)) is a doctoral student in mechanical engineering at the Institute of Science Tokyo (formerly: Tokyo Institute of Technology).
 The *LIBRA* project is the focus of his doctoral studies.

-The **[Gen Endo Laboratory](www.robotics.mech.e.titech.ac.jp/gendo/en/)** is affiliated with the Department of Mechanical Engineering at the Tokyo Institute of Technology.
+The **[Gen Endo Laboratory](www.robotics.mech.e.titech.ac.jp/gendo/en/)** is affiliated with the Department of Mechanical Engineering at the Institute of Science Tokyo.

 ## Acknowledgements